 A term that trans people may use when referring to surgeries designed to produce a male or female shaped chest.

-An umbrella term used to describe an individual or group of people whose gender identity is not aligned or fully aligned with the sex they were assigned at birth.
+An individual whose gender identity is not aligned or fully aligned with the sex they were assigned at birth.

-The fear, discrimination, prejudice or bullying of a person because they are trans or perceived to be trans by others.
-Transphobia is considered a Hate Crime.
+The discrimination, prejudice or bullying of a person because they are trans or perceived to be trans by others.